Gap closings have long been an integral component of commercial real estate transactions.

 The Risk of Gap Closing

-The inherent risk associated with gaps is an intervening issue of record or title, including liens or adverse judgements against the seller, which are recorded between closing and recording.
+The inherent risk associated with gaps is an intervening issue of record or title, including liens or adverse judgments against the seller, which are recorded between closing and recording.
 If something pops up on title between closing and recording, this could result in the buyer and lender not receiving the quality of title that they initially agreed on.
 Luckily, if that happens, it will be up to the title insurer to cover any resultant liabilities.

 Several states allow electronic recording to mitigate the risk of gap complications.
 Technological advancements and the uptick in telework roles make it likely that more jurisdictions will follow suit in the near future.
 However, the increased frequency of portfolio transactions entailing the transferal of several properties at once across multiple jurisdictions makes it challenging to record on the same day that closing takes place and makes gap closings an increasingly necessary occurrence.